FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 3

+- B4 migration to typescript , refactor controllers grouping CRUD functionalities for each party , that way , migrating to typescript will simply be a matter of adding an interface at the top.
 - Implement typescript with SWC [Weekend Project]

 - Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]
 - Tweak login to use email to login.
 - Consider verify email account while logging in to ensure true data....